Our Website Code of Conduct

 Code of Conduct

-You must also agree to the Troop 64 Behavior Policy.
+You must also agree to our Scout Behavior Policy.

-The purpose of the Troop 64 website is to provide support for Troop 64.
+The purpose of this website is to provide support for Troop 64 and 4064.
 We also want this to be a place where our community can develop and we can enjoy one another’s suggestions and comments and share knowledge.
 To achieve this, we strive to maintain an atmosphere that can be enjoyed by all and we ask all members of the community to be respectful at all times.
 This means please use etiquette and politeness.
 Treat people with kindness, gentleness and respect.
 If you do this, the rest of the code of conduct won’t need more than a cursory mention.

 All posts made to the website express the views and opinions of the author of each post.
 Those liable for the content of posts and private messages are the ones submitting the material, and not the administrators, moderators, webmaster, the Troop 64 community, or anyone else.

 This is a moderated website, but only in the sense that we act to deal with content that violates the website code of conduct when we become aware of it.
 The staff of this website attempt to edit or remove any objectionable or illegal material as quickly as possible.
 However, with the time available as volunteers on our site it is impossible to review every message.

 Users agree not to post anything abusive, rude, obscene, vulgar, slanderous, hateful, threatening, advertising or marketing related, or sexually-oriented.
 Material that suggests illegal activity or contains illegal content is also forbidden.
 We do not support circumventing TOS, EULA, etc here.
 Such threads and posts will be closed and offending users will be penalized with infractions and warnings.
 Also, our website is used by people at work and school and we want to ensure they will not encounter material that will cause them problems or cause their access to our site to be limited, so all content should be safe for work and school.